-• Environment - e.g., ice cover, inclement weather, or

-NEON Doc. #: NEON.DOC.003046

-• Management activities - e.g., controlled burns, herbicide application
+- Logistics e.g., insufficient staff or equipment - Environment e.g., ice cover, inclement weather, or - Management activities e.g., controlled burns, herbicide application

 Instances such as those listed above must be documented for scheduling, tracking long-term site suitability, and informing end users of NEON data availability.
 Some types of missed sampling are due to events that should be recorded in the Site Management App; refer to the Site Management and Event Reporting Protocol for more detail (RD[18]).